camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

         message: {{Message example}}
 ```

 ### 3.3.
-Error Responses - Mandatory Template for `info.description` in CAMARA API Specs
+Error Responses - Mandatory Template for `info.description` in CAMARA API

-The following template must be used as part of the API documentation in the `info.description` property of the CAMARA API specs to provide a common reference for API Consumers, API Developers and API Providers about not documented error responses in case they are supported by a given API implementation.
+The following template must be used as part of the API documentation in the `info.description` property of the CAMARA API specification to provide a common reference for API Consumers, API Developers and API Providers about not documented error responses in case they are supported by a given API implementation.

 ```md
 # Additional CAMARA error responses